-Many alpine species have been described as having deep physiological dormancy (Schwienbacher et al., 2011; Sommerville et al., 2013; Baskin & Baskin, 2014).
-Dormancy in freshly-dispersed seeds would prevent precocious germination under autumn conditions, when appropriate soil moisture and temperature are not likely to persist for more than a few weeks or days (Meyer & Monsen, 1991).
-A requirement for cold stratification to break dormancy would allow seeds to sense the snow season, thereby timing germination to a posterior period, more appropriate for seedling survival and growth.
-Thus, it can be expected that a cold stratification period would be a common requirement for seed germination in alpine plants.
-Nonetheless, in an early review, Amen (1966) concluded that cold stratification was not a common requirement for the seed germination of several alpine species from different mountains in the USA (see also Sayers and Ward (1966); Marchand and Roach (1980); Kaye (1997)).
+Many alpine species have also been described as having deep physiological dormancy (Schwienbacher et al., 2011; Sommerville et al., 2013; Baskin & Baskin, 2014).
+Dormancy in fresh seeds would prevent precocious germination under autumn cold conditions, when appropriate soil moisture and temperature are not likely to persist for more than a few weeks or days (Meyer & Monsen, 1991).
+A requirement for cold stratification to break dormancy would allow seeds to sense the snow season, thereby postponing germination to a better period for seedling survival and development.
+Thus, it can be expected that a cold stratification period is a common requirement for seed germination in alpine plants.
+Nonetheless, in an early review, Amen (1966) suggested that cold stratification was not a requirement for the seed germination of several alpine species from different mountains in the USA (see also Sayers and Ward (1966); Marchand and Roach (1980); Kaye (1997)).
 More recently, Sommerville et al. (2013) and Hoyle et al. (2015) showed that in 19 and 54 Australian alpine plant species, respectively, a cold stratification period significantly increased seed germination only in half of the species tested.
 In contrast, Söyrinki (1938, cited in Körner (2003)), experimenting with 91 alpine species from the Alps, found that storage at winter temperatures (i.e. cold stratification) increased seed germination in the great majority of cases.
 Shimono and Kudo (2005) reported that cold stratification increased seed germination over a range of temperatures in most of the 27 plant species studied in the alpine zone of Japan.
-Cavieres and Sierra-Almeida (2018) reported that, along an elevational gradient in the central Chilean Andes, cold stratification was an important requirement for seed germination in species from lower elevations, while species from higher sites still did not germinate after cold stratification.
-Therefore, how important cold stratification is for seed germination in alpine plant species remains unclear and requires a global assessment.
+Cavieres and Sierra-Almeida (2018) reported that, along an elevational gradient in the central Chilean Andes, cold stratification was an important requirement for seed germination in species from lower elevations, while species from higher sites did not germinate after cold stratification.
+Therefore, how important cold stratification is for seed germination in alpine plant species remains unclear.